Solar Panels and Insurance Coverage

 How much do solar panels cost?

-The cost of solar panel installation can vary according to the type of solar panel you choose and where you live.
-It’s important to shop around prior to making the purchase. [xfield_company believes that solar panels{ will|| can} cost $13,000 on average after applying tax credits to solar.
+The price to install solar panels will vary depending on which type you pick and where you reside.
+It’s important to shop around before making a purchase. [xfield_company] believes that solar panels{ will|| can} cost about $13,000, after applying solar tax credits.

 Solar Panel Houston